woo-chia-wei/markov_chain_text_generator/README.md

 # About
-Apply markov chain to generate random texts
+Apply Markov Chain to generate random texts